 The album will include a few songs to be recorded live at the Hebden Bridge Trades Club in West Yorkshire, England on Tuesday, April 9.

 The Burning Hell's last full length was 2017's Revival Beach, which followed 2016's Public Library.
-Mathias has been premiering new material through Patreon to supporters, including songs from an upcoming four-song lathe-cut 10" EP titled Bird Queen of Garbage Island.
+Mathias has been premiering new material through Patreon to supporters, including songs from an upcoming four-song lathe-cut 10" EP titled Birdwatching on Garbage Island.
 That release is entirely sold out and won't be made available digitally, so you're likely out of luck, faithful reader.
 Then again so am I, so here's a Revival Beach song:

 Windsor slacker rock heroes Partner previewed another song from their upcoming EP last week.
 The goofy country tune "Tell You Off" will appear on Saturday the 14th when it arrives on April 5 from You’ve Changed and Father/Daughter Records.
 As far as Partner songs go, this one leans pretty heavily into the band's comedic side.